numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Notes:**

-The proposed ``CastingImpl`` is designed to be compatible with the ``UFuncImpl`` proposed in NEP 42.
+The proposed ``CastingImpl`` is designed to be compatible with the ``UFuncImpl`` proposed in NEP 43.
-While initially it will be a distinct object, the aim is that ``CastingImpl`` can be a subclass of ``UFuncImpl`` (at least conceptually).
+While initially it will be a distinct object or C-struct, the aim is that ``CastingImpl`` can be a subclass or extension of ``UFuncImpl``.
-Once this happens, this will naturally allow the use of a ``CastingImpl`` to pass around a specialized casting function directly if so wished.
+Once this happens, this may naturally allow the use of a ``CastingImpl`` to pass around a specialized casting function directly.

 In the future, we may consider adding a way to spell out that specific casts are known to be *not* possible.